apache/httpcomponents-website/src/site/markdown/httpcomponents-asyncclient-4.1.x/index.md

 HttpAsyncClient Overview
 ========================

+<span style="color:red">IMPORTANT: HttpAsyncClient 4 is at End of Life and is no longer being developed or supported.
+The users of HttpAsyncClient 4 4 are strongly encouraged to upgrade to HttpClient 5.</span>

 The Hyper-Text Transfer Protocol (HTTP) is perhaps the most significant protocol used on the Internet today.
 Web services, network-enabled appliances and the growth of network computing continue to expand the role of the HTTP protocol beyond user-driven web browsers, while increasing the number of applications that require HTTP support.